jesseValkama/cv_project_cpp/README.md

 This project includes a custom training loop for lenet.
 The testing includes metrics such as recall, precision and accuracy with a confusion matrix.
 In addition, the inference supports png images (I made mine in paint).
-Inference also supports feature map visualisations (they are still in progress, as implementing CAMs from scratch is difficult).
+Inference also supports feature map visualisations either by index or gradcam (idx -1).

 ## Getting Started